gardener/gardener/docs/development/seed_network_policies.md

 This document describes the [Kubernetes network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) deployed by Gardener into the Seed cluster.
 For network policies deployed into the Shoot `kube-system` namespace, please see the [usage section](../usage/shoot_network_policies.md).

-Network policies deployed by Gardener have names and annotations describing their purpose, so this document does only highlight a subset of the policies in detail.
+Network policies deployed by Gardener have names and annotations describing their purpose, so this document only highlights a subset of the policies in detail.

-## Network policies in the Shoot namespace in the Seed
+## Network Policies in the Shoot Namespace in the Seed

-The network policies in the Shoot namespace in the Seed can roughly be grouped into policies required for the control plane components and for logging & monitoring.
+The network policies in the Shoot namespace in the Seed can roughly be grouped into policies required for the control plane components and policies required for logging & monitoring.

 The network policy `deny-all` plays a special role.
 This policy [denies all ingress and egress traffic](https://kubernetes.io/docs/concepts/services-networking/network-policies/#default-deny-all-ingress-and-all-egress-traffic) from each pod in the Shoot namespace.
 So per default, a pod running in the control plane cannot talk to any other pod in the whole Seed cluster.